Legally reviewed by Greg Baumgartner | Updated April 18, 2026

 Under Texas law, the spouse, children, and parents of a person killed in a Lyft accident may bring a wrongful death claim.
 If the victim survived for a period before passing, the estate may also file a survival action to recover damages incurred before death, including medical expenses, pain and suffering, and funeral costs.
 Always consult an attorney immediately after a fatal rideshare crash — the statute of limitations begins at the date of death.

 Texas personal injury law allows Lyft accident victims to seek compensation for the full range of economic and non-economic losses resulting from the crash.
 In cases involving gross negligence, punitive damages may also be available.
+Compensation goes beyond just medical treatment.
+Here are the damages you can recover in Texas:

 Current and future — ER visits, surgery, hospitalization, physical therapy, prescription medications, and specialist care.